Adoptive Family Questions & Answers

-Birth parents and children come to us from all over the U.S. We advertise in the Yellow Pages in many states, and many come from seeing our site on the Internet.
-Many of our referrals come from personal referrals, hospitals, physicians, newspaper articles, TV appearances, radio shows, yellow pages, nationwide out reach programs and counselors.
+Expectant mothers and children come to us from all over the U.S. We advertise in social media, and many come from seeing our site on the Internet.
+Many of our referrals come from personal networking, hospitals, physicians, newspaper articles, TV appearances, radio shows, social media, nationwide outreach programs and counselors.

 Who is eligible to adopt?